 Located at the junction of Scenic Byway 12 and the Burr Trail, Boulder is conveniently situated for exploring scenic Bryce Canyon country.
 Boulder sits at the base of Boulder Mountain, surrounded by Dixie National Forest to the north and west, and Grand Staircase Escalante National Monument to the south.

-A drive along Scenic Byway 12 leads to attractions ranging from
+A drive along Scenic Byway 12 leads to attractions

 Just a few miles southeast of Tropic on Scenic Byway 12, Cannonville sits amid breathtaking scenery.